onep1xel/TheAccessAgency/content/_index.md

   padding: both # top bottom both (default)
   image: /images/Ryan.png
   alt: a circular colour photo of Ryan, he's in his wheelchair smiling at the camera
-  heading: About Us
+  heading: Why us?
-  text: Ryan Smith is a qualified access consultant, a wheelchair user and a member of the Access Consultants Association (ACA).
-    He has 20+ years working in strategic design and is an award-winning communications specialist.
-He's also a judge for the 2023 Victorian Tourism Awards.
-    **He leads The Access Agency and is an expert in Accessible and Inclusive Tourism.**
+  text: We combine lived experience with professional expertise.
+Our founder is a wheelchair user and qualified Access Consultant — meaning our advice isn't just technically correct, it's tested against lived reality.

   link:
     text: Find out more
     url: "/about-us"